-1.2.
-You should read this Policy carefully as it contains important information about how we will use your Information (as defined below in clause 4.1).
-In certain circumstances (see below) you will be required to indicate your consent to the processing of your Information as set out in this Policy when you first submit such Information to or through the Website.
+1.2 You should read this Policy carefully as it contains important information about how we will use your Information (as defined below in clause 4.1).
+In certain circumstances (see below) you will be required to indicate your consent to the processing of your Information as set out in this Policy when you first submit such Information to or through the Websites.
 For further information about consent see clause 7 below.

-1.3.
-We may update this Policy from time to time in accordance with clause 18 below.
-This Policy was last updated on 13th June, 2018.
+1.4 We may update this Policy from time to time in accordance with clause 18 below.
+This Policy was last updated on 3rd April 2020.

 2. About us

-2.2.
-We, as the Data Controller, can be contacted via our representative, Michael Franklin, Chief Technology Officer, via email or call +44 (0) 2920 707 021.
+2.2 We, as the Data Controller, can be contacted via our representative, Michael Franklin, Chief Technology Officer, via email or call +44 (0) 2920 707 021.

 3. Data Protection

-3.1.
-References in this Policy to:
+3.1 References in this Policy to:

-3.2.
-For the purposes of applicable Privacy and Data Protection Requirements, we (Automotive World) are a Data Controller and therefore we are responsible for, and control the processing of, your Personal Data in accordance with applicable Privacy and Data Protection Requirements.
+3.2 For the purposes of applicable Privacy and Data Protection Requirements, we (Automotive World) are a Data Controller and therefore we are responsible for, and control the processing of, your Personal Data in accordance with applicable Privacy and Data Protection Requirements.
 “Personal Data” has a legal definition but, in brief, it refers to information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier.
 Such information must be protected in accordance with applicable Privacy and Data Protection Requirements.